Pyroh/DefaultsWrapper/README.md

 }
 ```

-As it is easy to make mistake using string literal keys **DefaultsWrapper** also offers a `DefaultName` type to help you manage that.
+As it is easy to make mistake using string literal keys **DefaultsWrapper** also introduces a `DefaultName` type to help you manage that.
 It conforms to both  `RawRepresentable` and `ExpressibleByStringLiteral`.
-What should be considered as a best practice is to declare all keys at once inside a `DefaultName` extension :
+What could be considered as a best practice is to declare all keys at once inside a `DefaultName` extension :

 ```Swift
 extension DefaultName {